If operating systems ran airlines

 getting off the ground, you have a wonderful trip...except times

-when the rudder & flaps get frozen in position...in which case you
+when the rudder & flaps get frozen in position...in which

 have time to say your prayers & get yourself prepared for the